 Just about anywhere!
 Striped skunks make a living throughout North America, from southern Canada into northern Mexico.
-These terrestrial animals are quite at home in a variety of landscapes, from wooded areas to grasslands and agriculture fields, and even in urban areas, among humans.
+They are quite at home in a variety of landscapes, from wooded areas to grasslands and agriculture fields, and even in urban areas, among humans.
 They may be found in open, exposed areas, though they seek cover in brushy, weedy stream and gulch bottoms or canyons.
 Pasture, farmland, and hay crops, especially along fence lines, are also utilized.
 According to the Smithsonian’s National Zoo, striped skunks do best at elevations below 5,900 feet (1,800 meters).
 While they do not hibernate, skunks in northern latitudes may lapse into a state of torpor during cold snaps or when the snow is deep.

 Good cover and abundant food make for a suitable home range, and they avoid crossing busy roads, which may confine some home ranges.
 Where resources are plentiful, striped skunks have smaller home ranges.
 In northern climes, they travel far less in the winter.
 Researchers have noted home ranges anywhere from 0.31 to 7.4 square miles (0.5 to 12 square kilometers).
 Striped skunks are seldom found far from water sources, indicating that they need to drink regularly.
 When swimming, which is an uncommon event, they keep their head and tail above water and paddle to shore, eating fish and crustaceans if they happen upon them.

 Home again.
-Skunks nest in burrows made by other animals, like marmots or badgers.
+Skunks nest in burrows made by other wildlife, like marmots or badgers.
 They also take refuge under logs, in hollowed out trees, in rock or brush piles, and under buildings.
 They may dig their own den, if necessary.
 Female skunks are clever enough to den under fence lines, where they are safe from farm machinery.
 In winter, females may share a communal den to stay warm.
 Skunks may even seek shelter under your house.
 As long as your pet doesn’t frighten the skunk, your garden will benefit from its voracious omnivorous appetite!